ReneNulschDE/mbapi2020/README.md

 * Please login once in the MercedesME IOS or Android app before you install this component.

-* Tested Countries: BE, DE, ES, FI, NL, PT, SE, UK
+* Tested Countries: BE, DE, ES, FI, IT, NL, NO, PT, SE, UK

 ## Configuration